Harishvl/blckcipher/README.md

-# blckcipher
+# blockcipher
-full scale application
+Full scale application built using javascript.
+Lets the user to create new transactions and mine it into a block of undefined size.